Within Exponea our features allow you to control your client data in order to stay in compliance with GDPR and data protection.

 Example 2 - Consent given for unlimited time period

 Often, the clients give you consent for a time period which is seemingly unlimited.
 For example, this is the case when your customers give you consent to use their data for analytics.
 Though the consent does not seem to have an expiration date, you cannot keep the data after it is not useful for your analytics.
 If you kept the data that you collected years ago it would be very hard to argue that it is useful for any relevant analysis today.

 You can define custom expiration for each type of event (e.g.

 purchase).
 These events will be automatically deleted when they pass their expiration period.
 To set your expiration periods go to

 Expiration just as in the image below.

-In the following table, you can see the recommended expiration periods for your events.
-However, remember that these are just a starting point.
+In the following table, you can see the recommended expiration periods for your events, which you can use as a baseline for your project.
+However, remember that these are just a starting point and these may differ across industries and specific projects.
 What matters is whether you can justify the particular expiration period in your particular project and its purposes.
-These purposes include collecting evidence for a possible data protection inquiry (unlimited retention period), making analyses that take into account seasonability (13 month retention period), recommendations and predictions (3 month retention period) and many more.
+These purposes include collecting evidence for a possible data protection inquiry (unlimited retention period), making analyses that take into account seasonability (13 month retention period), recommendations and predictions (3 month retention period), and many more.